privacysandbox/measurement-simulation/OVERVIEW.md

 The Measurement Simulation Library takes an ad tech's historical dataset as a single offline batch and runs a simulation on the local machine.
-The Measurement Simulation Library divides data based on the `user_id` field, which represents different users and simulates the client side behavior for each user in parallel.
+The Measurement Simulation Library ingests all JSON files from the provided input directory.
+Each file represents a user, and the file name is used as the user ID.
+The library then simulates the client-side behavior for each user in parallel.

 The Measurement Simulation Library generates event reports for each user and writes these reports in an output directory.
 Aggregatable reports from each user